donnytian/Npoi.Mapper/README.md

 ## Change log

+### v3.1.1
+* Fixed issue #22: ForHeader method will not executed in certain case
+* Fixed issue #23: Cannot apply TryTake if there is error when parsing Enum

 ### v3.1
 * Added overload to ignore properties by string
 * Added method 'ForHeader' to allow set header's cell style when exporting.